Herbs for healthy skin and nails

-3. herbs for clear skin
+Herbs for clear skin

 In order to have clear and healthy skin, it is important to have a liver that functions effectively.
 A healthy liver helps to keep the body clear of toxins that may originate from our diet or from the environment.
 These toxins can cause breakouts and unwanted skin troubles.
 Ensuring you have enough antioxidants in the diet also is a must for radiant, glowing skin.

-The bright yellow spice turmeric, is known as ‘the golden goddess’ in India thanks to its beautifying properties.
+The bright yellow spice turmeric is known as ‘the golden goddess’ in India thanks to its beautifying properties.
 Not only does turmeric help to support a healthy liver function, but it is jam-packed full of antioxidants that protect the skin cells from ageing.
 This also improves the appearance of skin so you can sport a healthy glow from the inside out.

-4. herbs for beauty sleep
+Herbs for beauty sleep

 We all know that getting enough sleep at night is one of the best ways to stave off premature ageing.
-When you don’t sleep it impacts on your appearance, with poor sleepers often suffering with dark circles around the eyes and tired-looking skin.
+When you don’t sleep it impacts on your appearance, with poor sleepers often suffering from dark circles around the eyes and tired-looking skin.

 Herbs such as valerian, oat straw and chamomile have been used for centuries as a natural relaxant and sleep aid and can greatly benefit those who have problems falling asleep or staying asleep.
 They also help the mind and body to relax and unwind before bed.

-5. herbs for hair growth
+Herbs for hair growth

 Stinging nettle is one of the best possible plants you can take to stimulate hair growth.
 It does so by balancing the hormones that are responsible for hair loss.
 Nettle is also nutritive, containing many important compounds required for repair and optimal body function.

 Ginseng is a popular herb for its tonic effects.
-A tonic helps to support the body when it is tired, overworked or depleted and therefore will help restore normal vigor.
+A tonic helps to support the body when it is tired, overworked or depleted and therefore will help restore normal vigour.
 Once a body is balanced and retains equilibrium, growth processes such as hair will function better.